Serbia in the Eurovision Song Contest 2007: Beovizija 2007

 Beovizija 2007 was the fifth edition of the Beovizija national final organised by RTS in order to select the Serbian entry for the Eurovision Song Contest 2007.
 The selection consisted of a semi-final featuring twenty songs and a final featuring ten songs to be held on 7 and 8 March 2007, respectively, at the Sava Centar in Belgrade.
 Both shows were hosted by Jelena Jovičić and Boda Ninković.
-The two shows were broadcast on RTS1, RTS Sat, in Bosnia and Herzegovina on RTRS, via radio on Radio Belgrade as well as streamed online via the broadcaster's website rts.co.yu.
+The two shows were broadcast on RTS 1, RTS Sat, in Bosnia and Herzegovina on RTRS, via radio on Radio Belgrade as well as streamed online via the broadcaster's website rts.co.yu.

 Competing entries

 Artists and songwriters were able to submit their entries between 28 December 2006 and 29 January 2007.
 Artists were required to be Serb citizens and submit entries in Serbian, while songwriters of any nationality were allowed to submit songs.
 At the closing of the deadline, 200 submissions were received.
 A selection committee reviewed the submissions and selected twenty entries to proceed to the national final.
 The selection committee consisted of RTS music editors Anja Rogljić, Ana Miličević, Zoran Dašić, Jelena Ilić, Nikola Dojčinović, Miki Stanojević and Bilja Krstić.
 The selected competing entries were announced on 7 February 2007.